Divorce Loans6 May 2022 | Lisa Pepper

 - It may be that there are some factors in a particular case which fall on one side of the line and other factors which fall on the other.
 It is for the judge to determine, looking at all of these factors and maybe other matters, the appropriate determinations to make in a particular case in the promotion of a fair outcome.

-Although this won’t prevent arguments about whether loans are soft/hard, this guidance is useful for clients and solicitors alike, on how the court is to treat loans obtained by one of the parties, and how far a client wants to spend costs on arguing it.
+Although this won’t prevent arguments about whether loans are soft/hard, this guide is useful for clients and solicitors alike, on how the court treats divorce loans obtained by one of the parties, and how far a client wants to spend costs on arguing it.